Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 ## 3) Sharing

 The form of sharing statements, the nature of the shared data/software and the proportion of shared data can vary significantly.
-Examining the publications in a bottom-up approach shows that data sharing is not a dichotomy (shared/not shared), but rather shades of grey, which makes complicated to decide which criteria and sharing "threshold" should be considered.
+Examining the publications in a bottom-up approach shows that data sharing is not a dichotomy (shared/not shared), but rather shades of grey, which makes it complicated to decide which criteria and sharing "threshold" should be considered.

-- sharing statement corresponding to **no actual public data sharing**: "data available on reasonable demand"
+- Sharing statement corresponding to **no actual public data sharing**: "data available on reasonable demand"

 Furthermore, such promise/intent expressions actually indicate that, on the contrary, the data will in general not be shared at all, even on fair demand, see [4] "Among 1792 manuscripts in which DAS indicated that authors are willing to share their data, 1670 (93%) authors either did not respond or declined to share their data with us.".
-Note that such disappointing actual data sharing rate was reported in [6], but better rate after request to share data were reported in [7] for studies in Psychology.
+Note that such disappointing actual data sharing rate was reported in [6], but better rates after request to share the data were reported in [7] for studies in Psychology.

-- sharing statement on **secured domain**: the data is shared but not available without some authorization and credentials validation process
+- Sharing statement on **secured domain**: the data is shared but not available without some authorization and credentials validation process

-- **partial sharing**: only some data of the study are shared, this is the most common case of data sharing
+- **Partial sharing**: only some data of the study are shared, this is the most common case of data sharing
-    * sharing of secondary/analysis data, but not of primary data (e.g. sharing of the data ploints of figures)
+    * sharing of secondary/analysis data, but not of primary data (e.g. sharing of the data points of figures)
     * cherry pick-up data sharing: "relevant" data
     * partial data sharing without further discussion

-- **insufficient or invalid data sharing**:
+- **Insufficient or invalid data sharing**:

-    * case of partial reuse of a dataset/database, the authors cite properly the shared dataset where a selection of data is made, but does not disclosed/share openly which subset is used for experiments
+    * case of partial reuse of a dataset/database, the authors cite properly the shared dataset where a selection of data is made, but do not disclose/share openly which subset is used for experiments
     * sharing is stated with some public URI, but the links are invalid/outdated
     * "data are available in article and/or supplementary data", which means that the figures/tables are supposed to disclose the data.
-However, what is disclosed is a visualization, a summary or a selection of the data, not in exploitable format for computers, and not the actual and usable primary data.
+However, what is disclosed is a visualization, a summary or a selection of the data, not in an exploitable format for computers, and not the actual and usable primary data.

 For example: